 with the clever earned him a reputation as a man skilled in the art of

-cutting meat.
-He achieved the rank of Sergeant before sailing for North
+preparing meat.
+He achieved the rank of Sergeant before sailing for Italy

 A Tank destroyer crew show their

 enthusiasm at the arrival of the rations